rubenhortas/rubenhortas.github.io/_posts/2023-04-08-linux-ssd-nand-maintenance.md

 ## Umount the disk

-First of all is know the device assigned to the disk we want to check.
+First, you need to identify the device assigned to the disk we want to check.
 We can know the device assigned using `fdisk -l` or `lsblk`.
-Let's say our disk is still `/dev/sdb`.
+For this exampl we'll assume the device is `/dev/sdb`.

 As the disk should be umounted to be able to run fsck, now, we need to umount it: